giuliodondi/kOS-ShuttleEntrySim/README.md

 I strongly advise to test controllability by flying a manual reentry and seeing how easy/difficult it is for you to keep a high pitch angle or lateral stability all the way down

-In the VAB adjust the FAR control surface mappings like this:
-- The tail control surface should have +100% yaw authority and +50% roll authority, 18 deflection and the rest to zero.
-Flap and Spoiler disabled.
+**These guidelines apply to my fork of Space Shuttle System, which has a functional rudder split airbrake to be used in conjunction with the body flap for pitch stability**

-- The elevons should have +100% pitch authority, +60% roll authority, 15 deflection and the rest to zero.
-Flaps enabled, spoilers disabled
+- The elevons should have +100% pitch authority, +50% roll authority, 20 deflection and the rest to zero.
-- The body flap must have zero authority on everything.
 Flaps enabled, spoilers disabled.

-Still in the VAB, enable all actuation toggles on the Crew Cabin and both OMS pods.
-This will give you full control on which RCS jets are active for which attitude direction.
+- The body flap should have +100% pitch authority, 15 deflection zero for the rest.
+Spoilers enabled, flaps disabled, deflection -8°.
+- The rudder has two stock control surface modules (one for each panel) instead of one FAR module.
+Set deflection to 18.
+- **Check that the rudder airbrakes deploy and the bodyflap spoiler are NOT present in the brakes Action Group**

-The script needs some controllable airbrake parts to slow the craft down during TAEM and approach.
-The vessel configs inside 'Shuttle_entrysim\VESSELS' contain a file named **airbrake_control.ks** where you can configure the airbrake parts and their authority.
+The vessel configs inside 'Shuttle_entrysim\VESSELS' contain a file named **airbrake_control.ks** with the code necessary to tell the script how to activate the airbrake parts and use them, whichever they may be.
+I you use different airbrake parts, this is where you'll need to change stuff.

-By default, the vessels come configured to use two Stock A.I.R.B.R.A.K.E.S. re-scaled up to 150% with Tweakscale.
-You need to  place them either on the sides of the OMS pods or on the sides of the Engine block.
-Place them on the surface, do not tuck them inside or KSP will prevent them from deploying.
-Do not put them on the tail or on the wings or you will introduce a pitching moment.

-**Don't add these A.I.R.B.R.A.K.E.S. to the brakes Action Group**, the program deals with airbrakes independently of wheel brakes.

 ## Setting up the script config files and runways